 Find New Music: Read Blog Posts

-Honestly I think reading blog posts about pretty much anything is a great way to learn something new.
+Honestly, I think reading blog posts about pretty much anything is a great way to learn something new.
 Whether you’re trying to get travel advice for your next city break (post-lockdown), discover a new drink, or in this case discover new music.
 You can find everything you need by reading blog posts.
 For those of you that have followed Female Original for a while, you’ll know that I’m always sharing new music on here, on social media and in my newsletter too.
-But of course there are loads of other bloggers out there that write about music.
-My advice would be to start with actual music bloggers.
-We’re talking the bloggers that exclusively post about music.
+But of course, there are loads of other bloggers out there that write about music.
+My advice would be to start with actual music bloggers, aka the bloggers that exclusively post about music.

 You’ll likely find things like new song and album releases, interviews with small musicians and maybe even a few playlists on music blogs.
 I do have to say that, in my three years of blogging I’ve found it hard to find bloggers that focus exclusively on music.
-So if you’re struggling to find music bloggers then the next thing to do is look to bloggers that have music sections, in the same why that you might come to me for music content.
+So, if you’re struggling to find music bloggers, the next thing to do is look to bloggers that have music sections, in the same way that you might come to me for music content.